hi-rachelliu/hi-rachelliu/README.md

 I'm a student at the University of Chicago

 - 🔭 I’m working on quantiative data anlysis in the social sciences
-- 🌱 I’m currently learning R and python as a computer science minor
+- 🌱 I’m currently learning R and python
 - ⚡ Fun fact: I'm a published journalist and poet
 <!--- 💬 [My portfolio] (https://hirachelliu.wixsite.com/portfolio) -->